trygve55/tfc_eratosthenes/README.md

   Answer: It should be safe as long as you have not explored near the "edge of the world", There might be some weirdness if these chunks already exists.
 * Question: Do I need TerraFirmaCraft(TFC) to use this mod? <br>
   Answer: Yes, it fetches data about world size from TFC and modifies TFC's world generation.
 It uses the temperature scale value.
+* Question: Do I need this on both the server and client?
+  Answer: It's required on the server, and optional on the client.
+If it's not installed on the client some specific movements around the poles and meridian crossing teleportation might look a little janky.

 ### Links
 - [Download on CurseForge (Awaiting approval)](https://www.curseforge.com/)